Stan Lee Papers

 "Comic Books Enter The Neurotic Age."
 Roger Ebert, New York Post, December 20, 1966

-Then a budding film critic, Roger Ebert writes of the progression of comics from child's past time into adult fixation, focusing on the innovations of Stan Lee and the Marvel Group.
+Then a budding film critic, Roger Ebert writes of the progression of comics from children's pastime into adult fixation, focusing on the innovations of Stan Lee and the Marvel Group.

 Resource Identifier